mgmateus/mgmateus/README.md

 # Matheus Gonçalves Mateus

-28 year's old, Computer Engineer and Master's Student of Computer Enginnering.
+28 year's old, Computer Engineer and Master's in Computer Enginnering.
 Scholarship holder of PRH22-ANP, developing a air-underwater Next-Best-View Planner for inspection in large partially submerged structures, as part of a project closely tied to the development of a Hybrid Unmanned Aerial Underwater Vehicle.
 I am also a volunteer scholarship holder at the robotics team FBOT, which focuses on the creation of an autonomous drone for indoor tasks participation in robotics competitions.

 ---